Cosy Up: 10 Ethical Knitwear Brands To Invest In This Year

 1. Ally Bee

-Ally Bee takes its eco-credentials seriously, operating a ‘cradle to cradle’ commitment using yarns produced from farms who have high standards of land management and animal welfare.
+Ally Bee takes its eco-credentials seriously, operating a ‘cradle to cradle’ commitment using yarns produced from farms that have high standards of land management and animal welfare.

 With an emphasis on designs that last, there’s something classic and timeless for everyone.